pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 To use a self-managed backend, specify a storage endpoint URL as `pulumi login`'s `<backend-url>` argument: `s3://<bucket-path>`, `azblob://<container-path>`, `gs://<bucket-path>`, or `file://<fs-path>`.
 This will tell Pulumi to store state in AWS S3, Azure Blob Storage, Google Cloud Storage, or the local filesystem, respectively.
 Checkpoint files are stored in a relative`.pulumi` directory.
 For example, if you were using the Amazon S3 self-managed backend, your checkpoint files would be stored at `s3://my-pulumi-state-bucket/.pulumi` where `my-pulumi-state-bucket` represents the name of your S3 bucket.

-Within the `.pulumi` folder, each self-managed backend stores these three pieces of data for your stack(s):
+Inside the `.pulumi` folder, we access the following subdirectories:

+1. `meta.yaml`: This is the metadata file.
+It does not hold information about the stacks but rather information about the backend itself.
-1. `stacks`:  For each stack, the active state file (e.g. `dev.json` or `proj/dev.json` for a stack created with an explicit project scope) and the last version of the stack state (e.g. `dev.json.bak`).
+1. `stacks/`: Active state files for each stack (e.g. `dev.json` or `proj/dev.json` if the stack is scoped to a project).
-1. `locks`:  For each stack, an optional lock file if the stack is currently being operated on by a Pulumi operation (e.g. `dev/lock.json` or `proj.dev.json`).
+1. `locks/`: Optional lock files for each stack if the stack is currently being operated on by a Pulumi operation (e.g. `dev/$lock.json` or `proj/dev/$lock.json` where `$lock` is a unique identifier for the lock).
-1. `history`: For each stack, the history of operations (e.g. `dev/dev-1675196469237644000.history.json`).
+1. `history/`: History for each stack (e.g. `dev/dev-$timestamp.history.json` or `proj/dev/dev-$timestamp.history.json` where `$timestamp` records the time the history file was created).

 The detailed format of the `<backend-url>` differs by backend and each has different options such as how to authenticate, as described below.